-This Safety Moment YouTube video to do with Lockout Tagout shows an incident in which a person working in an office or store falls through an open hatch.
+This Safety Moment and the matching YouTube video shows an incident in which a person working in an office or store falls through an open hatch.
 Information provided later suggests that she was not significantly injured.

 Lessons learned include: